jldimond/Coral-CpG-ratio-MS/methods.md

 _**Transcriptome data sources**_

 The transcriptomes of six scleractinian coral species were evaluated to determine germline methylation patterns in relation to gene function and activity.
 Species examined included *Acropora hyacinthus*, *A. millepora*, *A. palmata*, *Pocillopora damicornis*, *Porites astreoides*, and *Stylophora pistillata* (Table 1).
 In order to remove *Symbiodinium* sequences from these transcriptomes, they were compared to *Symbiodinium* clade A and B transcriptomes from Bayer et al. (2012) using Blastn (version 2.2.29).
-An evalue threshold of of 10<sup>-5</sup> was used for these queries, and all matched sequences were removed from further analyses. $$$SHOULD ALSO NORMALIZE FOR SIZE??$$
+An evalue threshold of of 10<sup>-5</sup> was used for these queries, and all matched sequences were removed from further analyses. $$$SHOULD ALSO NORMALIZE FOR SIZE??$$, LINK TO NOTEBOOK$$

 Table 1.
 Transcriptomes used in this study